 *RELEASE: An FBI Whistleblower Exposes Secret ‘Zodiac’ Cover-Up

-Thomas J. Colbert’s “Case Breakers” (CBs) found DNA on a 30-year hiking mat once owned by U.S. Air Force veteran Gary F. Poste.
-Poste is also the man that a senior FBI agent alerted the team about: The felon has been secretly listed as the Zodiac “suspect” in Headquarters’ computers since 2016, with his “partial DNA” safely secured at the feds’ Quantico, Virginia lab.
+Thomas J. Colbert’s “Case Breakers” (CB) harvested DNA from a 30-year hiking mat that was once owned by U.S. Air Force veteran Gary F. Poste.
+Poste is also the man a senior FBI agent alerted the team about: The convicted felon has been secretly listed as the Zodiac “suspect” in Headquarters’ computers since 2016, with his “partial DNA” safely secured at the federal lab in Quantico, Virginia.

-COVER-UP’S LAUNCH: In 2014, neighbors and supporters in the High Sierra town of Groveland decided to give up the goods on 77-year-old Poste.
-Later, “jaw-dropped” FBI agents in Watsonville were shown his elaborate escape map, photos, dual identities, cryptic writings (right), shell casings – and in 2016, his DNA.
+LAUNCH OF THE COVER-UP: In 2014, emboldened neighbors and their supporters in the one-street mountain town of Groveland decided to give up the goods on 77-year-old Poste.
+“Jaw-dropped” FBI agents at the Watsonville field office were shown the suspect’s elaborate escape map, photographs, dual identities, cryptic writings (right), cartridge shell casings – and in 2016, his DNA.

-But witnesses and emails reveal the bureau agents, Riverside PD and San Francisco PD whitewashed the brave residents’ key assistance, the seized their briefcase with all of the critical documentation.
+But emails and witnesses reveal those federal agents, the Riverside PD and San Francisco PD quickly concealed the involvement of these High Sierra heroes, then seized their briefcase with all of the critical documentation.

-Fortunately, these controversial actions were chronicled by the award-winning TV investigator and author Dale Julin (left), now finishing the historic Zodiac manuscript.
-When the newsman and Groveland locals approached the CBs in 2020, they all decided to merge efforts.
+Fortunately, those actions were chronicled by the award-winning TV investigator, anchor and author Dale K. Julin (left) — now a historical book.
+When the newsman and Groveland locals approached the CB in 2020, they all decided to merge efforts.

-The 40 volunteers, now in their 12th year, are curious: How many other American families have had their loved one’s case go unsolved because law enforcement failed to use CODIS to enter (1) the DNA from a crime scene or (2) the DNA profile from a person arrested for a felony?
-When this investigation is completed, the CBs hope the troubling actions by these three agencies will come up for official review.
+The 40 volunteers, organized in 2011, also wonder: How many other families around the nation have had their loved one’s case go unsolved because law enforcement failed to use CODIS to enter (1) the DNA from a crime scene or (2) the DNA profile from a person arrested for a felony?
+When this investigation is completed, the CB hope the troubling activities by these three agencies will come up for official review.

 Forensic DNA cases in the USA have been backlogged for decades.
 The CB who cordially approached Riverside Police, ballistics expert Stephanie C. Luehr (left), and CEO Colbert agree on the solution: After a realistic period of time, new laws should allow families to access their victim’s case file.
 And like the minutemen of old, colleges, accredited private labs, chain-of-custody cold case teams and skilled crowd-sourcing groups are all eager to contribute.

-TO VIEW the 20 pages of supporting documents, diagrams, 23 examples of agency corruption, the Case Breakers’ CONTACTS, and the final END NOTES, please Click Here: Whistleblower Reveals FBI Zodiac Cover-Up; DNA in Lab
+TO VIEW the 20 pages of supporting documents, diagrams, 23 examples of agency corruption, Case Breakers’ CONTACTS, and final END NOTES, please Click Link Below: Whistleblower Reveals FBI Zodiac Cover-Up; DNA in Lab

 LEAVE A REPLY